ladyM9/Led_cube/README.md

 It is necessary to use a computer power supply because when all 512 LEDs are lit, the LED cube requires a 20 A/5 V power source to function correctly.
 Programming code upload on STM32F103C8T6 with ST-Link.

+***Contents of repo***
+- Programming code for controlling the LED cube
+- 3D design of the stand for the Led cube
+- PCB for the Led cube(It is currently being created)
+- Images of the Led cube

 ***Commponets for project:***
 - STM32F103C8T6